7 Ways to Improve Accounts Receivable (AR) Collections in 2026

 Make sure your wider business team understands collecting payments is not a support function, but actually a vital part of the business relationship you have with your customers.
 Collaboration is key to optimize your accounts receivables collection process.

 As such, your accounts receivable collections process should involve more than just your AR team.
 Keep all client-facing teams, including sales and finance, in the loop to ensure consistent communication with clients and make sure you have a clear picture of the client’s experience with your product or service.
+Software like Upflow allows seamless cross-team collaboration.
+Get your customer success team and sales team involved with cash collection as each stakeholder has a unique relationship with your client that they can leverage so you can be paid on time.

 Depending on the reasons for delinquency, the sales team might be able to shed some light on customer expectations, so you can ensure your service and billing are consistent with what the sales team promised.
 Keeping in close communication with your finance team ensures you have all the information you need on top of payment history to prioritize actions in your collection process.

-Keeping everyone on the same page makes your collections process more efficient, saving your company time and avoiding past due invoices.
+Keeping everyone on the same page makes your collections process more efficient, saving your company time and avoiding past-due invoices.
 And keeping all communications in a central place helps avoid redundant tasks and cuts your chances for costly mistakes.

 Are you having trouble being paid in a timely manner?
 Have a look at our free guide with tips to get paid on time!